Minster (church)

-Minster is an honorific title given to particular churches in England, most notably York Minster in Yorkshire, Westminster Abbey in London and Southwell Minster in Nottinghamshire.
+Minster is an honorific title given to particular churches in England and Wales, most notably York Minster in Yorkshire, Westminster Abbey in London and Southwell Minster in Nottinghamshire.

 The term minster is first found in royal foundation charters of the 7th century, when it designated any settlement of clergy living a communal life and endowed by charter with the obligation of maintaining the daily office of prayer.
 Widespread in 10th-century England, minsters declined in importance with the systematic introduction of parishes and parish churches from the 11th century onwards.
 The term continued as a title of dignity in later medieval England, for instances where a cathedral, monastery, collegiate church or parish church had originated with an Anglo-Saxon foundation.

 Eventually a minster came to refer more generally to "any large or important church, especially a collegiate or cathedral church".
-In the 21st century, the Church of England has designated additional minsters by bestowing the status on certain parish churches, the most recent elevation to minster status being St Mary Magdalene church in Taunton, Somerset on 13 March 2022, bringing the total number of current Church of England minsters to 31 (listed below).
+In the 21st century, the Church of England has designated additional minsters by bestowing the status on certain parish churches.
+Almost half of the minsters are found in the Yorkshire and the Humber region, with Dorset and Devon as other areas with many historic minsters.

+The term also exists in German as "Münster" and is used mainly for Protestant churches.
+The German term can be used for some Roman Catholic churches, such as the Strasbourg Cathedral.

 Etymology

 The word minster (Old English mynster) was a rendering of the Latin monasterium, from Greek "μοναστήριον" ("monasterion").
 In early English sources, monasterium and mynster were used interchangeably.
 They were applied to all communities who had devoted their lives to Christian observance, regardless of the gender of the occupants or the activities in which said occupants typically engaged.
 Monasterium was for instance applied equally to a small community of men living away from other secular settlements, to a large community of men and women living in a planned enclosure designed around a church, and to a widow and her unmarried daughters living in seclusion.

 The modern English term "monastery" does not express the same connotations as the Latin monasterium, from which it derives, or the Old English mynster.
 This is because the term has come to be associated with contemplative regularity, such as that observed by the Benedictine or Cistercian orders, although this does not apply to the situation in Anglo-Saxon England prior to the tenth century.

 By the tenth century, a gradual distinction between a "church" and a "mynster" began to emerge.
-For instance, in the Leechdoms, the sixteenth day was propitious for establishing a mynster, and the sixth day of the moon for founding a church.
+For instance, in the ‘Leechdoms’, the sixteenth day was propitious for establishing a mynster, and the sixth day of the moon for founding a church.
 This suggests that by the tenth and eleventh centuries, mynster was being used to refer to a "superior church" which was regarded as long-established and to which people paid their dues.

 An early appearance was in the Ecclesiastical History of the Venerable Bede (731).

+The modern German term "Münster" is the translation for minster.
+Monastery or cloister is called "Kloster".